OpenCDI/cdi-docker-debian/README.md

 * Linux Kernel >= 4.17
 * CGroups v2 (cgroups with unified hierarchy)
-* podman or docker installation
+* podman or docker with fairly recent version of them.

 # Dockerfiles